usnistgov/MediScore/README.txt

   Apr 3, 2017
     * MaskScorer:
       - Mask scoring sped up.
 Time taken to run has decreased by approximately 25%.
+      - Other generalizations applied.
+Initial steps taken towards further modularization of mask scoring code.
+    * Validator
+      - Reference file option included.
+Scoring for tasks can now be limited to target reference masks for considerable speedup.

 CONTACT